dorkbox/JavaBuilder/README.md

 Note: This project was inspired (and some parts heavily modified) by the excellent
       Scar project, and includes utility classes/methods from a variety of sources.
 ```

+<h2>License</h2>

+This project is distributed under the terms of the Apache v2.0 License.
+See file "LICENSE" for further references.